 | Bay Farm Map(PDF, 410KB)

 || Paden Map(PDF, 463KB)

-School Bus Routes served by AC Transit:
+[Not currently in service, due to COVID 19] School Bus Routes served by AC Transit:

 Line 631: Serves Bay Farm School, Amelia Earhart School, Lincoln Middle School, Alameda High School, St. Joseph, Nea, Academy Middle School, Alameda Learning Center and Encinal High School.